 The few times I have (unwittingly at first) fallen into any patterns of monogamy have been few and, ultimately, disastrous.
 I never had a steady exclusive, monotheistic girlfriend until I met my current partner.
 This was first due to circumstance and unrequited love and, later, to acceptance and a general love of the situation.
 I have, however, fostered many long lasting relationships that continue to grow to this day.
 Whether I happen to have sex with these people or not, well that's between them and I, but I'll happily talk about it if asked.

 I'm now living a marvellous and exciting time in my life with my partner.
-I absolutely CRINGE at certain recurring words and clichés. that you'll seem me artfully skirting (ie: primary pardner/ polyamory.. yadda, yadda, yadda).
-We are married (my favoured word) and we are incredibly happy in our intimacy.
-And yes, she's in this site, but then again, so are you.
+I'm not overtly fond of certain recurring words and clichés that you'll see me artfully skirting (ie: primary partner/ polyamory, etc).
+We are merried (my favoured word) and we are incredibly happy in our intimacy, while also exploring intimacy and connection elsewhere.

 I also write, play and record music, it's all done at home, although I would love to play all this stuff live with people someday, somewhere...

 I'm very good at listening, it took me many years to get there .
 I feel good about helping people whom I love.